-- show us how the intensity of energy use and its components are changing
+- show how the intensity of energy use and its components are changing

 - help raise public awareness about how and why energy intensity has changed over the years

-- compliment other provided inputs to policy and program analyses, including improved understanding of the impact of program and policy choices on energy intensity, such as supplementing energy demand forecasting or assessments of a program's influence on energy intensity changes
+- complement other provided inputs to policy and program analyses, including improved understanding of the impact of program and policy choices on energy intensity

-- improve understanding of the role of efficiency improvements in our changing energy markets
+- improve understanding of the role of efficiency improvements in changing energy markets

 The purpose of this site is to provide the public with information on energy intensity indicators that can be used to consistently track changes in U.S. energy intensity over time, for the entire economy as well as for specific end-use sectors.

-- Indices of energy intensity trends from 1985 to 2004 that correspond to changes in the efficiency of energy use, to the closest extent possible
+- Indexes of energy intensity from 1970 to 2011 that reflect changes in the efficiency of energy use, as feasible with currently available data

-- Energy intensity, total energy use, and activity measures at the economy-wide level, sector level (transportation, industrial, residential buildings, and commercial buildings), and at even more disaggregated levels, where data permit
+- Energy intensity, energy use, and activity measures at the economywide level, sector level (transportation, industrial, residential buildings, and commercial buildings), and at even more disaggregated levels, where data permit